samhollingsworth/web-programming/landmarks/README.md

 Citations:
 ----------
-Code used from tuftsdev/WebProgramming/examples/google_maps GitHub page
+Code used from tuftsdev/WebProgramming/examples/google_maps GitHub page and from Google Maps APIs Tutorials